Last Vat

 “I don’t know,” she answers.

-“The memcubes say that the last journey is a far journey.”
+“The memcubes say that the last journey will take the dreamer far away, to a place beyond understanding.”

-“When you return, the vat will darken, and the column of light in the temple will go dark forever.”
+“When you return, the vat will be cool and dim, and the column of light in the temple will go dark forever.”

-“It will be so painful to se the temple without song and light,” she says, quietly sobbing.
+“The temple will die without song and light,” she adds, quietly sobbing.

 I hover over the warm liquid of the vat.